3-D Tomosynthesis Mammography

 Nipple Sparing Mastectomy

 A mastectomy is a surgical procedure that removes the entire breast in patients with breast cancer, as well as those high risk patients who wish to prevent the disease from occurring.
 Historically, this is one of the most commonly used and most effective treatment options for breast cancer, as it effectively removes all traces of cancer and reduces a patient's risk of recurrence.
-Along with skin-sparing mastectomy techniques, a nipple sparing mastectomy, (NSM) allows for an easier, more natural appearing reconstruction process, as the nipple will be saved and will not need to be reconstructed.
-This allows us to create a more natural appearing breast with its native nipple intact.
-However, it is important for patients to note that leaving the nipple intact may leave a small amount of breast tissue, which may be at risk for developing breast cancer.
-Patients should still be screened for breast cancer on a yearly basis after this procedure.
+Along with skin-sparing mastectomy techniques, a nipple sparing mastectomy, (NSM) allows for an more natural appearing reconstruction result, as the nipple will be saved and will not need to be reconstructed.
+This allows us to create a much more natural appearing breast with its native nipple intact.
+However, it is important for patients to note that leaving the nipple intact may leave a very small amount of breast tissue, which may be at risk for developing breast cancer.
+Patients should still be screened regularly for breast cancer after this procedure.

-During an SSM, Dr. Kaufman will make a small incision through which the breast tissue, connective tissue and milk ducts are removed, creating an empty pouch within the breast.
+During an SSM, Dr. Kaufman will make an incision through which the breast tissue, connective tissue and milk ducts are removed, creating an empty pouch within the breast.
 An implant or the patient’s own tissue is then inserted in to the pouch followed by nipple and areola reconstruction.
-The procedure typically takes two to six hours, and generally requires a one or two-night hospital stay.
+The initial mastectomy procedure typically takes two hours and generally requires a one night hospital stay.

 A skin-sparing mastectomy is a safe and effective procedure for women requesting breast reconstruction after a mastectomy.
 The greatest benefit is a more natural appearing breast.

 Localization and Excision of Lesions Seen on Mammogram